 Minimizing the female (nanny) harvest of mountain goats has been identified as an important conservation action.
-Previously, the Ministry of Environment has addressed concerns with the harvest of females through voluntary compliance among hunters to select a male mountain goat (billy).
+Previously, the Ministry of Forest, Lands and Natural Resource Opertations has addressed concerns with the harvest of females through voluntary compliance among hunters to select a male mountain goat (billy).
 While the proportion of females in the harvest has decreased, there continues to be concerns over the high harvest of female mountain goats in some areas.
-In order to address this concern, a new regulation has been implemented for 2010/11 and 2011/12 hunting season that states mountain goat, or a female mountain goat within a group of goats that does not contain kids, would still be legal to harvest.
+In order to address this concern, a new regulation was implemented in 2010/11 that states "It is unlawful to hunt a female mountain goat accompanying a kid or a female mountain goat in a group that contains one or more kids."
+This regulation does not protect all female mountain goats as a solitary female mountain goat, or a female mountain goat within a group of goats that does not contain kids, would still be legal to harvest.
 For a more detailed rationale for this regulation, see our website www.env.gov.bc.ca/fw/ wildlife/managment-issues/ #mtngoatfemales.